tektoncd/pipeline/docs/taskruns.md

     startedAt: "2019-08-12T18:22:54Z"
   ```

-Fields include start and stop times for the `TaskRun` and each `Step`, and exit codes.
+Fields include start and stop times for the `TaskRun` and each `Step` and exit codes.
 For each step we also include the fully-qualified image used, with the digest.

 ### Steps